-The target of COCOP is to enable the decomposition of the plant-wide coordination task into unit process level scheduling tasks.
-The decomposition and associated coordination promote the use of a model-based, predictive, coordinating optimisation concept in integration with plant's automation systems.
+COCOP is implemented using a model-based, predictive, coordinating optimisation concept in integration with plant's automation systems.
 This means that existing local control systems are used to control sub processes, and the plant-wide control applications built using the COCOP architecture act as the coordinating layer transmitting events, restrictions, set points and targets for the plant-wide monitoring and control.